 Teaching civics in your homeschool can be a harrowing task.
 So I wanted to create a post that shows you the easiest (and mostly FREE) way to have a homeschool civics curriculum that you will all enjoy.

-In Florida, Civics is taught in 7th grade.
+In Florida, Civics is taught in 7th grade (check out what we are doing for our 7th grade homeschool curriculum).
 But as we homeschool, I thought I would slowly try to introduce this incredibly important subject now.
 For reference, if he were in public school he would have just started 6th grade.

 What Are Civics?

-First and foremost I thought I would cover what civics actually are!
-As we are from the UK, this isn’t anything that is studied or even really talked about.
-So I thought I should actually find out what civics is before I decide to teach it!!
+Before I go any further I thought I would cover what civics actually are!
+I thought I should actually find out what civics is before I decide to teach it!!

 The study of the rights and duties of citizenship.